victordaniel/victordaniel/README.md

-- 👋 Hi, I’m @VictorDaniel
+- 👋 Hi, This is @VictorDaniel
 - 👀 I’m working on Anomaly detection in social networks
-- 🌱 I would like to propose novel architectures for graph neural networks and aim to solve problems using GNNs.
+- 🌱 I would like to propose novel architectures for graph neural networks and aim to solve problems using GNNs
-- 💞️ I’m looking to collaborate on data pipe line creation
+- 💞️ I am also interested in creating data pipelines
 - 📫 How to reach me victor.nitk@gmail.com

 <!---